Dartmouth Park

-Dartmouth Park is a district of north west London in the London Borough of Camden, 6.0 km north of Charing Cross.
-The area adjoins Highgate and Highgate Cemetery (to the north) and Kentish Town (to the south).
-Parliament Hill is to the west.
+Dartmouth Park is a district of the London Borough of Camden, 6.0 km north of Charing Cross.
+The area adjoins Highgate and Highgate Cemetery (to the north), Kentish Town (to the south) and Hampstead Heath is to the west.

 The nearest Underground stations are Tufnell Park and Archway, both on the Northern line.
 The nearest Overground station is Gospel Oak.

 History

-Dartmouth Park is named after the Earl of Dartmouth who bought the land in St Pancras parish in the middle of the 18th century, for the relative position of which see Ossulstone Hundred.
+Dartmouth Park is named after the Earl of Dartmouth who bought the land in St Pancras parish in the middle of the 18th century.
 The 5th Earl of Dartmouth allowed a wave of scrutinised house building in the late 19th century, with most later waves also subject to amenity-giving planning conditions and/or restrictive covenants, such as a limitation on density.